gfranxman/cookiecutter-sixiedjango/{{cookiecutter.project_slug}}/README.md

     $ make build-dev

-At this point, it's probably a good idea to commit this initial version of the project to version control:

-    $ git init
-    $ git add .
-    $ git commit -m "Initial commit"

-You can then use any of a number of available git repository sites such as Bitbucket, Gitlab, or GitHub to host the project; follow their instructions to push the repo to their systems.

 Then you are ready to build the project for the first time.
 The following command will build the project so you will be ready to start developing.
 First execution of this command may take a few minutes to finish: